zulip/zulip/templates/zerver/api/outgoing-webhooks.md

 }
 ```

-The `content` field should contain Zulip-format markdown.
+The `content` field should contain Zulip-format Markdown.

 Note that an outgoing webhook bot can use the [Zulip REST
 API](/api/rest) with its API key in case your bot needs to do